oracle-livelabs/analytics-ai/goalmouth-mapping/prepare-data/preparedata.md

-# Setup the Environment
+# Prepare the Dataset

 ## Introduction

-In this exercise, you will upload the data, prepare and save the dataset, and create the workbook environment.
+In this exercise, you will upload the data, prepare and save the dataset, and create the workbook.

 Estimated Time: 20 minutes